NBlasko/bguard/README.md

 }
 ```

-Note: The returned string does not include a type name or the `=` symbol.
+> **Notice:** The returned string does not include a type name or the `=` symbol.
 You would need to add these manually if you want a complete type definition.

 #### Generating Named TypeScript Types with `codeGenWithName`